© José R. Pascual-Vilaplana dirigint el concert de la BMB “El amor brujo”

 There are two types of registration: active students and listening students.
 A maximum of 10 active students will be accepted.
 Listening students will be able to attend the theoretical classes and participate as spectators in the practical classes.
 Classes will take place in the morning and afternoon.

-Those interested in learning more about the Fourth Course in Band Direction at L'Auditori can write to cursdirecciobandes@gmail.com.
+Those interested in learning more about the Fifth Course in Band Direction at L'Auditori can write to cursdirecciobandes@gmail.com.

 Consult here Course Dossier